 }

-field indicates the capacity of the slice.
+len field of the direct part of a slice indicates the length of the slice, and the cap field indicates the capacity of the slice.
 The following picture depicts one possible memory layout of a slice value.

-(exclusive) don't belong to the elements of the slice.
+len to index cap (exclusive) don't belong to the elements of the slice.
 They are just some redundant element slots for the depicted slice, but they may be effective elements of other slices or another array.

-function call may share starting elements with the base slice or not, depending on the capacity (and length) of the base slice and how many elements are appended.
+append function.
+The result slice of an append function call may share starting elements with the base slice or not, depending on the capacity (and length) of the base slice and how many elements are appended.

-function call,
+append function call,

 package main